oracle-devrel/oci-rag-vectordb/README.md

 > **Note**: make sure you select the VCN you created in step 0, and select the `private` subnet (not the public one).

-Now, we can create the corresponding Data Source:
+Now, we can create the corresponding Data Source.
+Make sure you reference the index you created on step 2 (in our case called `patients`):

 ![Creating Data Source](./img/data_source_1.PNG)